Marte’s 3-run HR in 8th lifts Marlins to 4-1 win vs Giants

 Pinch-hitter Jesús Aguilar began the decisive rally with a one-out walk against reliever Matt Wisler (0-2).
 Corey Dickerson’s single advanced pinch-runner Magneuris Sierra to second.

+“My approach was to hit the ball up the middle because I had the runner in scoring position,” said Marte, who has reached base safely in 12 straight games.
+“I got a good pitch and everything went well.”

 Anthony Bass (1-2) pitched a perfect eighth and Yimi García closed with a scoreless ninth for his third save.
+Marlins pitchers limited the Giants to five hits.

+The start of Miami’s second homestand followed a 4-2 road trip, which included three wins at defending NL East champion Atlanta.

+“Obviously, we played well on the trip,” manager Don Mattingly said.
+“You like to get this thing started in a good way and obviously tonight we did.”

-The Giants struck first on Evan Longoria’s RBI single off starter Daniel Castano in the fourth.
+San Francisco struck first on Evan Longoria’s RBI single off starter Daniel Castano in the fourth.
 Longoria drove in Mike Yastrzemski, who doubled to open the inning.

+“Our hitters are feeling some frustration now,” Giants manager Gabe Kapler said.
+“The lineup that we put out today I think we have a lot of confidence in long term.”

 Chisholm’s leadoff homer in the fifth tied it.
 Chisholm drove Anthony DeSclafani’s slider over the wall in right for his third homer and fifth consecutive game with an extra-base hit.